 I just ran a quick comparison with this same sample data in uDIG, Mapwindow, and ArcMap and all three have either a default collision algorithm set or an easy checkbox available to avoid collision and therefore render the world_borders shapefile much faster when labels are requested.
 This feature will have a big impact on the first-impressions of new users if implemented.

 I'll attach two graphics comparing the default labeling in qgis with the default labeling in mapwindow (with collision avoidance).

-#5 Updated by springmeyer - about 9 years ago
+#5 Updated by springmeyer - over 9 years ago

 Here are the sample images:

-#7 Updated by Stefano Costa - about 9 years ago
+#7 Updated by Stefano Costa - over 9 years ago

 Mapserver does the same thing (i.e. automatic removal of labels that collide until there are no collisions).
 See http://mapserver.gis.umn.edu/docs/reference/mapfile/label (POSITION directive) and http://trac.osgeo.org/mapserver/browser/trunk/mapserver/maplabel.c#L196